rowjay/django-skeleton/README.md

 ## Getting Started
 The bare minimum to get a working project is:

-1. Create a virtualenv and install the requirements listed in `requirements.txt`
+1. Create a virtual environment and install the requirements listed in `requirements.txt`
-2. Change the project name in the following places:

-   * The project directory name
-   * `common_settings.py` ROOT_URLCONF
-   * `common_settings.py` WSGI_APPLICATION
-   * `wsgi.py` the default settings module path
-   * `manage.py` the default settings module path
+   * In this directory, run `virtualenv -p /usr/bin/python3.4 env`
+   * Now run `env/bin/pip install -r requirements.txt`
+   * For convenience in later commands, activate your virtualenv for this terminal with `source ./env/bin/activate`.
+You can replace `./env/bin/python` with just `python` in subsequent commands in an activated environment.

-3. Change the app name in the following places:
+2. Unless you want an app named "appname", change the app name in the following
+   places:

-   * The app directory name
+   * The app directory name itself
-   * `common_settings.py` INSTALLED_APPS
+   * In `common_settings.py` the INSTALLED_APPS setting
    * The import statement in the project-wide `urls.py`

-3. Copy the `settings.ex.py` to `settings.py`.
+3. In the project directory, copy the `settings.ex.py` to `settings.py`.
 No changes are needed for development.
 It is recommended to not check this file in to version control.
 As per our convention, settings common to all deployments go in `common_settings.py` which is checked in to version control.
 Deployment-specific settings go in `settings.py` which is not checked in to version control, or is checked in only on a deployment-specific branch.

-4. The app should run now.
-You probably want to do the following at some point, though:

-   * Change the project title and navbar header in base.html
+   See the comments in settings.ex.py for more information.

+4. Create your database and initial schemas with `./env/bin/python manage.py migrate`.
+The default database is a sqlite-based file in the base directory of your project.

+5. You now have a working development environment.
+Run the django test server with `./env/bin/python manage.py runserver`

 ## About base.html